-Lately, the rise of alternative devices have led to a fair amount of “PCs are doomed” hysteria.
-The problem is that there are still many tasks that are better suited to the PC form factor and the power.
+Lately, the rise of alternative devices has led to a fair amount of “PCs are doomed” hysteria.
+The problem is there are still many tasks that are better suited to the PC form and its power.

-For example things like video editing and graphics work are still significantly easier and often more precise on a PC or a PC kind of form factor than they are on some of those alternatives.
-For those and many other tasks desktop PCs remain the mainstay of the office and in fact, most workplaces.
+For example, things like video editing and graphics work are still significantly easier and often more precise on a PC or a PC-like form than they are on alternatives.
+For those and many other tasks, desktop PCs remain the mainstay of the office — and in fact, most workplaces.

 As long as they continue to be a key staple for the office, PCs will be available for the home.

 I use all of the different kinds of devices throughout the day and I have to say that nothing beats a real keyboard.

 While keyboards are available on some of the smaller devices, like tablets and even phones for that matter, they’re still not the same.
 It’s still a tablet with a small keyboard, or a phone with an even smaller keyboard.
 For people trying to produce content, the full-sized keyboards associated with desktop PCs and laptops are the only way to go.